After Delhi HC grants interim relief, Sisodia reaches residence to meet ailing wife | Law-Order

 After Delhi HC grants interim relief, Sisodia reaches residence to meet ailing wife

-She is suffering from multiple sclerosis and was hospitalised last month as well.The Delhi High Court on Friday allowed the AAP leader, arrested in cases related to alleged irregularities in the city governments excise policy, to meet his ailing wife at his residence.Justice Dinesh Kumar Sharma directed the Tihar jail superintendent to take Sisodia to his residence where he has been allowed to meet his wife from 10 am to 5 pm.A senior jail official said Sisodia was taken to his residence around 9 am under security cover.
+But he could not meet his wife as her health deteriorated and she had to be hospitalised, a party source said.The Delhi High Court on Friday allowed the AAP leader, arrested in cases related to alleged irregularities in the city governments excise policy, to meet his ailing wife at his residence.Justice Dinesh Kumar Sharma directed the Tihar jail superintendent to take Sisodia to his residence where he has been allowed to meet his wife from 10 am to 5 pm.A senior jail official said Sisodia was taken to his residence around 9 am under security cover.

 - Country: